MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 *Draft version of agreement screen, not final version.*

+### 1.4 Agreement cancelation by merchant

+When merchant tries to cancel agreement, which has payments in reserved state - agreement gets cancelled, payments stay in reserved state.
+This is changing from Nordic Wallet Launch.
+When merchant cancels agreement all reserved payments will be canceled too.

+:star: **Recommendation:** Capture reserved payments if needed before calceling the agreement.
+This applies just if you have agreement cancelation implimented from your environment and you are using payments with reservation.

 ## **2. Recurring payments**

 ### 2.1 Payments visible 8 days in advance